pithypersimmon/pithypersimmon/README.md

 	    zip: Number,		 //Event's Zip code
 	    host: String		 //Name of the user hosting the event }

-# Login

-### Google OAuth OpenId Connect
-Log in is handled by Google's OpenId Connect System.
-The log in button lives on the index and google serves a javascript callback and activates onSignIn after sucessful signin.
-User data is then passed into the server via a post request which queries the database of the user or creates them.
-This user data is passed to JWT to be tokenized before being passed back to the client side to be stored as a session.

 # Server Side Controllers
 ### User Controller